 “Social media can help if you fall off the wagon,” says Daniel Czech, PhD, a professor of sport psychology at Georgia Southern University.
 “Reaching out to like-minded people in your social network can be very productive for adherence.”

 Instead of fearing the judgment of others, try tweeting something like: Tried to work out, but I didn’t make it today — any suggestions?

 Small dietary tweaks — like ordering a burger with salad instead of fries — often lead to better long-term results than sweeping changes, like eliminating burgers entirely.

 That one change alone may help you drop up to 2.5 percent of your bodyweight in six months, according to a study in The American Journal of Clinical Nutrition.

-8. Think positive
+8. Think Positive

 “Paying attention to how great you feel right after a workout can be just as powerful,” says Michelle Segar, PhD, RD, director at the University of Michigan’s Sport, Health, and Activity Research and Policy.

-10. Keep learning
+10. Keep Learning